Uniform Rental Services

 Ask the supplier for a reporting of all inventory in your account, you say?
 This is problematic, too.
 Here’s why: the industry relies on scan data that gives you a reasonably accurate representation of what is being washed, but this reporting tells you nothing about garments sitting on your shelves, lost by the supplier, and/or not actually circulating in your account for a host of other reasons.
 The one place you can rely on “finding” these garments week after week is your invoice.

 The fix is figuring out what you actually have, and then from there, figuring out what you actually need.
 Most of our clients, though, don’t have the expertise or the time and resources to drop the 18 other high-priority projects on their plates so they can try to reconcile their cleanroom garment inventories.
-If this sounds like you, perhaps it’s time to call in an expert.
+If this sounds like you, perhaps it’s time to call in an expert to help with uniform rental cost reduction.